 The Department of Geology is located on the 5th and 6th floors of the Geology Physics building on UC’s west campus.
-Cincinnati itself is famous for what we like to call our outdoor laboratory or the magnificent Ordovician strata that is exposed in the tri-state area.
+Cincinnati is famous for magnificent Ordovician strata that is exposed throughout the tri-state area, which serves as a fantastic outdoor laboratory for our faculty and students.
 In terms of traditional laboratory facilities, our department houses the following:

 Dr. Amy Townsend-Small's laboratory houses a Shimadzu TOC Analyzer for Dissolved inorganic and organic carbon analyses, Shimadzu GC-2014 greenhouse gas analyzer for carbon dioxide, methane, and nitrous oxide (with FID and ECD detectors), CE Elantech Flash 2000 carbon and nitrogen analyzer, microbalance, Retsch ball mill/grinder, deionized and reverse osmosis water purifiers.